 Today, the supertuck continues to function as described above for all rides except races.
 In races, the following changes have been made:

 - The braking force when descending has been entirely removed.
-So racers are now faster descending even when pedaling.
+So racers are now faster when coasting downhill, even if they are not supertucking.

 - With the removal of that braking, Zwift needed to actually “bump up” the supertuck to make it properly more aero.
 Zwift isn’t sharing the exact numbers, but Jordan says the supertuck’s aero advantage is similar to the aero powerup (which reduces your CdA by 25%).